-Welcome to the Intervention Research Advancing Care Equity (iRACE) program.
+Welcome to the Intervention Research Advancing Care Equity (iRACE) lab.
 The goal of our intervention research is to improve patient care among medically underserved populations through evidence-based behavioral interventions in the context of learning healthcare systems.
 Guided by a dissemination and implementation science framework, we aim to understand and intervene on factors that influence health outcomes among patients coping with substance misuse, depression, HIV infection and other chronic conditions, in addition to our work investigating the effects of medical marijuana on the psychomotor function adults 50 and older with chronic or severe pain.
 We investigate the influence of individual, social, and structural barriers using an interdisciplinary team approach.

 Email: nicole.ennis@med.fsu.edu.

-Ongoing Projects
+Current Projects

 Novel Extensions of Alcohol Contingency Management in People Living with HIV

-National Institute of Alcohol Abuse and Alcoholism, P01 Subaward
+National Institute of Alcohol Abuse and Alcoholism, P01 Sub-award

 Nicole Ennis, PhD: Principal Investigator